GerrardYNWA/gerrardynwa.github.io/source/_posts/daily-english-dictation.md

 ### DD-46

 > For more than 300 years, the power of French king was absolute.
 This meant that he had the power to do anything.

+### DD-47

+> What people will do these days for their pets… A wash and a blow-dry.
+But the demanding dog now wants a limo along with other creature comforts at a pet hotel and day spa.